ruioliveiras/blog/content/blog/2018-02-15-api-gateway/index.md

 - How can the Bouncer service know all the micro-services and what resources does it have ?
 [Answer](#new-micro-service)
 - How can we extract the required resources from an Http request ?
 [Answer](#extract-auth-resource)
 - How can we store our data model ?
 [Answer](#data-storage)
+- Should the micro services communicate between than ?
+Or should they use the Service Bouncer?
+To be answered in the future post!
+- Forcing differents teams, perhaps with different technologies, to use the Service bouncer may be a problem.
+What care should we take to be easy to use in development environment?
+[Answer](#care-about-your-developer)

 <a name="implementation"></a>